rahuljasani/songapplication/README.md

-# a3-runtime_terror
-a3-runtime_terror

 # CSC301 A3
- creating backend Java API using 2 microservices that will communicate with each other to accomplish specific use-cases.
-You will be using MongoDB and Neo4J databases for the two services, and will be implementing this assignment using the Java Spring framework.
+Creating backend Java API using 2 microservices that will communicate with each other to accomplish specific use-cases.
+MongoDB and Neo4J are be the 2 databases that is used to store the information.
+This will be implemented using Java Spring framework